 - So the circuitry of the motor in these situations behaves like a series circuit that has X1, R1, X2, and R2.

-The problem of the Locked Rotor test of induction Motor
+The problem of the Locked Rotor test of the induction Motor

-- There is a one-issue which generally we must face during this test.
+- There is an issue that we must face during this test.

-- During normal working, the frequency at stator will small as the input supply frequency which is fifty of sixty hertz.
+- During normal working, the frequency at the stator will be smaller as the input supply frequency which is fifty of sixty hertz.

 - Nevertheless, at usual working situations, the motor has slip (s) almost two to four percent, and the resultant rotor frequency is in the range of one to three hertz.

-- It makes a problem in that the input supply frequency does not signify the normal situations of the rotor.
+- It creates a problem in that the input supply frequency does not signify the normal situation of the rotor.

 - Meanwhile resistive of the rotor is the main function of frequency for class B and C motor the improper rotor frequency can cause disturbing findings of this test.

-- Characteristic cooperation is to use a frequency twenty-five % or less than the rated frequency.
+- Characteristic cooperation is to use a frequency of twenty-five % or less than the rated frequency.

-- Since these and alike difficulties, a great deal of care should be taken in during these tests.
+- Since these and similar difficulties, a great deal of care should be taken in during these tests.

 Equation of Locked Rotor test of induction Motor